 and most recently a documentary photographer.
-In 2013 she received a twelve-month International Reporting Project fellowship from John Hopkins reporting on grassroots healthcare provision.
-It was during this time she began her journey as an intentional photographer and visual scholar.
-Her lived experiences with spiritual communities in Haiti have produced a series of photo essays focusing on African Diasporic spirituality in Haitian Vodoun which are highlighted in a recently published book, Spirit Desire.
-Her work on changing negative stereotypes and narratives of African Spirituality continues in Kenya and most recently amongst queer and trans-identified people of color in the United States.
+In 2013 they received a twelve-month International Reporting Project fellowship from John Hopkins reporting on grassroots healthcare provision.
+It was during this time they began their journey as an intentional photographer and visual scholar.
+Their lived experiences with spiritual communities in Haiti have produced a series of photo essays focusing on African Diasporic spirituality in Haitian Vodoun which are highlighted in a recently published book, Spirit Desire.
+Their work on changing negative stereotypes and narratives of African Spirituality continued in Kenya and most recently amongst queer and trans-identified people of color in the southern United States.

 Thanks for taking the time to read this and please consider supporting my work through Patreon site here.....
 Patron!Sustainer